 Matching with Option

-In the previous section we wanted to get the inner T value out of the Some case when using Option<T>; we can do this in another very similar way!
-Instead of comparing coins we will be comparing the variants of Option<T>, but the way that the match expression works remains the same.
+In the previous section we wanted to get the inner T value out of the Some case when using Option<T>; we can also handle Option using match as we did with the Coin enum!
+Instead of comparing coins, we’ll compare the variants of Option<T>, but the way that the match expression works remains the same.

-Let’s say we want to write a function that takes an Option<i32> and if there’s a value inside, adds one to that value.
+Let’s say we want to write a function that takes an Option<i32>, and if there’s a value inside, adds one to that value.
 If there isn’t a value inside, the function should return the None value and not attempt to perform any operations.

-This function is very easy to write, thanks to match, and will look like Listing 6-4:
+This function is very easy to write, thanks to match, and will look like Listing 6-5: